swiperthefox/pomodoro-timer/README.md

 The task title is the leading text before the first period, followed by some options.

-The optional fields are some fields that start with a few special characters.
+The optional fields are some fields that start with one of the special characters @*=^!.
 The fields could appear in any order.

 - @show_time: When to add the task to the task list.